 The program is advised by a board of professional craft brewers and craft beer industry professionals.
 Members skills range from public relations, hop trade, brewer, operations manager, and craft brewery owner.
 These members rotate every two years and bring a real world approach to our curriculum.

-Admission to this program is selective and the total number of applicants admitted may be limited.
+The total number of applicants admitted may be limited.
 The following requirements must be met:

 Submit all documents in one package to:

-The fee for Craft Beer Trade Certificate program classes may be higher than regular CWU tuition and is subject to change.
+The fee for the Craft Beer Trade Certificate classes may be higher than regular CWU tuition and is subject to change.
 Additional fees may also apply.
 The courses are eligible for student financial aid for matriculated CWU students.
 Tuition waivers are not allowed.